bryanthowell-tableau/tableau_tools/README.md

 Yo'll notice that `query_workbook` and `query_datasource` include parameters for the project (and the username for workbooks).
 This is because workbook and datasource names are only unique within a Project of a Site, not within a Site.
 If you search without the project specified, the method will return a workbook if only one is found, but if multiple are found, it will throw a `MultipleMatchesFoundException` .

-Unlike almost every other singular method, `query_project` returns a `Project` object, which is necessary when setting Permissions, rather than an `etree.Element` .
+Unlike almost every other singular method, `query_project` returns a `Project` object, which is necessary when setting Permissions, rather than an `ET.Element` .
 This does take some amount of time, because all of the underlying permissions and default permissions on the project are requested when creating the Project object

 `TableauRestApiConnection.query_project(project_name_or_luid) : returns Project`